stiles/pyfr24/docs/contributing.md

 - Explain the use case
 - Provide example usage if possible

-## Code of Conduct
+## Code of conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.